Encyclopedia … combined with a great Buyer's Guide!

 Definition: strongly curved optical windows

-Optical domes are a special kind of optical windows, which are strongly curved.
+Optical domes are a special kind of optical windows that are strongly curved.
 For example, they can have the shape of a half-sphere, but domes with custom shapes are also available.
-Different sizes are available, sometimes with diameters well above 100 mm.
+Their function is generally to transmit light while protecting some optics by physically separating some environments: one prevents the penetration of materials (e.g. air flow or water, dust and humidity) and provides thermal and acoustic insulation.
+Domes with a wide range of sizes are available, sometimes with diameters well above 100 mm.

 Same optical domes need to transmit only visible light, for example for use with camera systems.
 They may be made of same high-quality optical glass like BK7 or fused silica.
 Glass domes are also available for the ultraviolet range, e.g. with UV-grade fused silica.
 For some applications, plastic optics (e.g. acrylic domes) are appropriate.

-Other domes are operated in the infrared (→ infrared optics); for example, such devices are applied in heat-seeking missiles.
+Other domes are operated in the infrared (→ infrared optics); for example, such devices are applied in heat-seeking missiles or for thermal imaging.
 A particularly robust infrared material is sapphire.
 Other possible choices, partly allowing for much longer wavelengths, are zinc selenide, germanium, silicon and certain ceramics.

 A wide range of viewing directions is often important.
 The design of a half-sphere with the detector at its center may then be particularly appropriate because all light getting to these settings are will then have appropriately normal incidence on the dome surface.
 Under such conditions, there is no beam deflection, and anti-reflection coatings can reach a higher performance than for wide angular ranges.